drawbuildplay/blog/content/blog/building-a-home-tips-for-the-final-walkthrough.md

-title = "Building a Home Tips for the Final Walkthrough" [images] name = "Home Building Warranty Checklist" src = "/uploads/bg.jpg"
+title = "Building a Home Tips for the Final Walkthrough" [images] name = "Home Building Warranty Checklist" src = "/uploads/building a home tips.png"

 +++
 If you have made it this far in your home building journey, then you are almost there.
 There are probably only a few weeks left until the builder has you scheduled to close on your brand new dream home.

 In the final days of construction, the builder is likely to have a number of things left to do - such as paint touch ups, flooring, and a few other small fixtures.

 As the buyer, it is your responsibility to make sure the builder has done everything that they promised, and your home is handed over to you in a finished condition.
 The builder will want to close (especially before the end of the month or quarter), so they will try to complete many of the requests (within reason) that you make, in order to close.

 If there are unfinished items, then you have two options: